prndev/ultrastardeluxe-buttplug/README.md

 Depencencies:

-* „ultrastardx“ v2024.5.1 (other versions may work) built against lua5.3 (other versions may work) from https://github.com/UltraStar-Deluxe/USDX/releases/tag/v2024.5.1
+* „ultrastardx“ built against lua5.3 (other versions may work, but must be 5.2 or newer)
-* „Intiface Central“ v2.5.5 (newer versions may work) from https://intiface.com/central
+* „Intiface Central“ v2.5.5 (newer versions may work) from https://intiface.com/central/
-* „pollnet“ binary v0.5.1 (newer versions may work) from https://github.com/probable-basilisk/pollnet/releases/tag/v0.5.1
+* „pollnet“ binary v1.1.0 (newer versions may work, use lib32 variant on Windows) from https://github.com/probable-basilisk/pollnet/releases/tag/v1.1.0
 * „cffi“ 0.2.3 installed via `luarocks-5.3 install cffi-lua` (newer versions may work)

 A different ffi module may work.
 However, changes may be necessary in pollnet.lua.

 This repostory includes:

-* „pollnet“ bindings v0.5.1 (newer versions may work) originally from https://github.com/probable-basilisk/pollnet/releases/tag/v0.5.1
+* „pollnet“ bindings v1.1.0 (newer versions may work, use lib32 variant on Windows) from https://github.com/probable-basilisk/pollnet/releases/tag/v1.1.0
 * „buttplug-lua“ 9697af1 (modified) originally from https://github.com/abbihors/buttplug-lua

 ### Installation